jcundill/streeto/Overview.md

 ##### Name

 Name is the simple filename of the file, if any, that this course was initially loaded from.
-The full path to this file is shown in the window tille.
+The full path to this file is shown in the window title.

 ##### Overall Score

 How good StreetO thinks the course is.
 Scores are decimal values between 0 and 1.
-1 is a prefect score.
+1 is a perfect score.

 ##### Number Of Controls